 These are all things that have helped me stay SIBO free.
 However, this doesn’t mean I don’t have perfect bowel movements every day or no bloat.
 There are so many different things that influence our bodily functions.
 However, these tips help me to feel my best 95% of the time.

-I truly hope me sharing my story helps you to feel that your healing happens in your own way.
-I hope it inspires you to maybe try something new.
+I truly hope that sharing my story helps you feel that your healing happens in your own way.
+I hope it inspires you to try something new, maybe.
 Always speak with your physician if you have any concerns!
 Thank youu so much for reading.